KunalMGupta/NeuralMeshFlow/README.md

 ```

-2. For ShapeNet redering dataset
+2. For ShapeNet rendering dataset

 ```
 -- ./data/